Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Wine tasting, Mercado Municipal de Gaia, Portugal

-MAP.
 Located along the riverfront in Gaia, Mercado Beira Rio (or Mercado Municipal de Gaia) is an excellent place to get a taste of Porto food.
-The renovated market features restaurant stalls of some of the best Porto restaurants – as well as a small produce market.
+The renovated building features stalls from some of the best Porto restaurants – as well as a small produce market.

-A perfect place to gather with friends and sample various famous Portuguese cuisine, this Porto food hall also has live music performances and a Super Bock self-serve beer station!
+A perfect place to gather with friends and sample various types of famous Portuguese cuisine, this Porto food hall also has live music performances and an excellent selection of regional wines by the glass.

-Use this link to Google Maps for an interactive Porto map that will help you eat your way through Porto!
+Use this Google Map for an interactive version of the Porto map below that will help you eat your way through the city!
 Porto Food Map by JetSettingFools.com

 Porto Food Tour

-Using our recommendations and provided map, it is easy to create your own Self-Guided Porto Food Tour.
-However, visitors who want a guide to lead the way into Porto gastronomy should join one of the top-rated food tours in Porto, Portugal.
+Using our recommendations and provided map, it would be easy to create your own Self-Guided Porto Food Tour.
+However, those who prefer a guide and a chance to meet fellow travelers should consider one of these top-rated food tours in Porto!

 Secret Food Tour Porto

-Let a guide lead the way through the atmosphereic streets on a Secret Food Tour Porto, Portugal that will delight the taste buds.
-Try local specialties – including a taste of regional beer, wine and port.
+Let a local lead the way through the atmospheric streets on a Secret Food Tour Porto, Portugal that will delight the taste buds.
+Try local specialties – including a taste of craft beer, wine and port.
 Reserve your spot!

 Porto Food and Wine Tour